GC08/CardsEditor/README.md

 *   Allows removing cards (data removed from browser memory only).
 *   Supports editing stats (Speed, Acceleration, Handling) by clicking stars.
 *   Supports editing costs (Money, Gas, Tires, Parts, Tools) by left-clicking (increment) or right-clicking (decrement).
+*   Supports editing Year by clicking on it.
-*   Supports editing Year and Name by double-clicking (Name edit is display-only).
+*   Supports editing Name by double-clicking (Name edit is display-only).
+*   Allows selecting cards via checkboxes for printing.
+*   "Print Selected" button opens a new window with selected cards formatted for printing (A4, no margins).
 *   "Save Changes" button logs the current in-memory card data to the browser console.

 ## Setup and Running